Why did the university switch from paper to online course evaluations?

 No. After the evaluation period has ended, it is not possible to submit an evaluation.
 Please ensure that you complete evaluations before the period ends.

-Do course ratings provide useful and valid information?
+Do course evaluations provide useful and valid information?

-Student course ratings are widely accepted as a means of gathering valuable information for both evaluating and improving teaching.
+Student course evaluations are widely accepted as a means of gathering valuable information for both assessing and improving teaching.
 Extensive research demonstrates their reliability and validity.
-Read the research summary (PDF) or the Guidelines for Interpreting Student Course Ratings (PDF).
+Read the research summary (PDF) or Guidelines for Interpreting Student Course Ratings (PDF).

 Can the form be tailored by faculty members to suit their courses?

 Yes.
-Members of the faculty can add up to four additional questions to their rating forms.
+Each term, members of the faculty can add up to four custom questions during a set period before the course ratings period.
 The added questions can be chosen from the question bank or devised by the faculty member.
+Instructors will receive an email announcement when the period for adding questions opens.
+Instructors may send questions to Distributed Education (DistributedEd@newschool.edu), or they may add their own questions in EvaluationKit.
 For more information, go to www.newschool.edu/leadership/provost/students/course-ratings/guidelines-faculty-added-questions.

-How can I encourage my students to fill out their ratings surveys?
+How can I encourage my students to fill out their evaluation forms?

-Faculty play an important role in encouraging students to fill out their surveys.
-Read the Tips for Full-Time Faculty on Improving Student Response Rates.
+Faculty play an important role in encouraging students to fill out their evaluation forms.
+Read Tips for Full-Time Faculty on Improving Student Response Rates.

 Will students see their grades before they fill out evaluations?